ART.46 GRADING/SCORING METHOD

 All Dance International sanctions the choreography that does not go according to age, both in history, performance and stage projection.

-All Dance International deduces the dancer or dancers who make expressions of euphoria or screams at the beginning or end of their routine without being part of it (the name of the school, crew or group).
+All Dance International deduces the dancer or dancers who make expressions of euphoria or screams at the beginning or end of their routine without being part of it (the name of the school, crew, or group), even in the musical track.

 All Dance International deducts for leaving items, parts of clothing or objects on stage.

 All Dance International does not allow the implementation of scenery in the championship area.
-However, it accepts elements of easy and fast mobility by the participants (not staff).
-In addition, said elements must contribute a minimum of 20% of the staging.
+However, it accepts elements of easy and fast mobility by the participants (not staff, not leader).
+In addition, that elements must contribute a minimum of 20% of the staging.
 Request approval with the organization.

 All Dance International deduces if the group of fans supporting the choreography, do not have a respectful and adequate response.